 In a traditional solar panel, when one cell is shaded or faulty and doesn’t produce power, the whole row within the series wiring will stop generating energy.

 With the traditional full cell string series wiring, if a solar cell in any single row does not have enough sunlight, every cell within that series will not produce power.
 This knocks out almost a third of the output of the panel.

 For half-cut solar panels, if a solar cell in any one row is shaded, the cells within only that row will stop producing energy.
 Other rows will continue to produce energy, generating more power than a traditional series wiring because only one-sixth of the solar panel has stopped producing energy instead of one-third.

-What are some great benefits of half-cut cells?
+What are some great benefits of half-cut solar cell?

 There are numerous advantages of half-cut cell panels.
 They enhance solar panel output and solar panel efficiency because they provide a higher shade tolerance due to their distinctive wiring system.
 This means if your house has some trees that cast shade onto your roof at certain times throughout the day, your whole solar panel won’t be unusable like it would happen with a traditional solar panel and you would still get good solar panel output.

 Additionally, the effects of hot spots are much less severe on your solar panels with half-cut cells.
 Hot spots shift excess heat on a panel, say from a very hot part to the shaded, cooler section.
 With a half-cut cell, hot spots won’t be as damaging because there are more cells to spread the excess heat.

 Though half-cut cells provide many advantages, they are costlier because they are more challenging to manufacture, with increased soldering steps and laser cutting.
 In the end, it’s up to you to decide if the overall advantages make the increased cost worth it.
 At AYKA Solar, you can be assured of the top-quality brands, latest solar technology at the best prices.